tinac22-design/tina.cheng/Portfolio /software-sample-1.md

 # Adobe FrameMaker – Paragraph Designer

-This writing sample demonstrates how to use a feature in Adobe FrameMaker.
-These steps were created while using the software directly.
+This snippet shows how to use a feature in Adobe FrameMaker, developed through direct experience with the software.

 ## Edit a Numbered List Using the Paragraph Designer